To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Neither SimpliSafe nor Frontpoint requires long-term contracts, so you can cancel whenever you want.

-- Frontpoint’s equipment lineup is more thorough than SimpliSafe’s, including an outdoor camera.
+- Frontpoint’s equipment lineup is more extensive than SimpliSafe’s.

 - Frontpoint has exceptional customer service.

 - SimpliSafe’s monitoring plan is $20 cheaper per month than Frontpoint’s.